zhullyb/monyhar/monyhar/docs/linux/build_instructions.md

 ## Next Steps

-If you want to contribute to the effort toward a Chromium-based browser for Linux, please check out the [Linux Development page](development.md) for more information.
+If you want to contribute to the effort toward a Monyhar-based browser for Linux, please check out the [Linux Development page](development.md) for more information.